-Interest from participants in prioritizing achieving desired outcomes while also being at the leading edge of technology development poses a potential dichotomy the Work Group may need to contend with.
+• Interest from participants in prioritizing achieving desired outcomes while also being at the leading edge of technology development poses a potential dichotomy the Work Group may need to contend with.

 Clear from the freeform responses were two key priorities.
 On the one hand, participants highlighted the need for the Work Group to provide guidance to ensure desirable outcomes for people across Washington, particularly from the perspectives of safety, mobility, and equity.
 However, on the other hand, there were also participants who emphasized the need to strategically position Washington at the leading edge of ADAS and AV testing and development, and the need for a light-touch regulatory environment to make Washington the nation's place to innovate in the AV industry.
-In some ways, these are competing priorities, and pose a potential dichotomy the Work Group and Transportation Commission may need to contend with.
-In addition to considering the prioritization of actions, there may be a need to consider how the needs of different constituents and stakeholders are prioritized in this space.
+In some ways, these are competing priorities, and pose a potential dichotomy the Work Group and Transportation Commission may need to consider how the needs of different constituents and stakeholders are prioritized in this space.

-Participants highlighted a need for better assessment and understanding of impacts from AVs to inform the development of policies and the implementation and deployment of potential use cases.
+• Participants highlighted a need for better assessment and understanding of impacts from AVs to inform the development of policies and the implementation and deployment of potential use cases.